gcyuan/diHMM-cpp/Tutorial/Readme.txt

-This folder include tutorial: "diHMM-cpp of H3K4me3 in hESC H1 Cells" and the all the data and output files.
+This folder include tutorial: "Example: Analyzing ENCODE H3K4me3 data in hESC Cells" and the all the data and output files.